SamChou19815/website/packages/blog/blog/2019-08-24-automation-monorepo.md

 # Move Fast with Automation Powered Monorepo

-In the last article [The Road to Better Engineering](/2019/08/17/the-road-to-better-engineering), I promised that there will be a new post about my recent website re-architecturing effort.
 In the past week, I am working to gradually transform the website monorepo into a repository with latest technologies and reliable automation.
 At the time of writing this article, the transformation is complete and the repository has reached a state that I am mostly satisfied with.

 <!--truncate-->

 ## Background

 The last large-scale architecture update happens almost a year ago.
-[This blog post](/2018/08/01/website-architecture-update) details the journey of moving the website into Google Kubernetes Engine.
+In summary, I moved the website into Google Kubernetes Engine after resting on legacy software for a long time.

 GKE serves my website well, except that it's too expensive.
 The minimum cost to setup some running cluster is $14 per month, since Kubernetes master eats up a lot of resources.
 Also, I need to spend